AndyObtiva/glimmer-dsl-libui/README.md

 ## Glimmer Style Guide

-- Control arguments are always wrapped inside parentheses
+- Control arguments are always wrapped by parentheses
 - Control blocks are always declared with curly braces to clearly visualize hierarchical view code and separate from logic code
 - Control property declarations always have arguments and never take a block
 - Control property arguments are never wrapped inside parentheses